 My first exposure to Rafael Gómezbarros’s work (Colombia, 1972) was at the Saatchi Gallery’s show ‘Pangaea: New Art from Africa and Latin America’.
 Rafael was showcasing his stunning installation Casa Tomada, a very large installation of hundreds of sculptures of ants made up of fibreglass casts of human skulls.

 Art and visual culture are tools for analysing and understanding the society in which we live.
 With these thought-provoking pieces of art, Rafael Gómezbarros is talking to the viewer about death, violence, immigration and social behaviours like consumerism.
 By blending individual and social identity with art, Gómezbarros denounces the political situation in Colombia and promotes critical thoughts about society.

 The central theme of his installation La Especialidad de la Casa* is the rhetoric of consumption.
 A huge installation sculpture project in which hundreds of spoons represent the ephemeral and solitude act of compulsive consumption.
 A paradoxical act which involves the desire for self-satisfaction and pleasure but provides a false satisfaction.

-*Rafael Gómezbarros is showcasing his project La Especialidad de la Casa from 12 till 15 June 2014 in Pinta London, an art event dedicated to Latin American Art which also includes artist from Spain and Portugal.
+*Rafael Gómezbarros is showcasing his project La Especialidad de la Casa from 12 to 15 June 2014 in Pinta London, an art event dedicated to Latin American Art which also includes artists from Spain and Portugal.